maykinmedia/microscope-sass/README.md

 **Libraries**

-Microscope exposes the following libraries, please refer the their source code to see what variables and mixins are exposed.
+Microscope exposes the following libraries, please refer to their source code and docstrings (for now) to see what functions, mixins and variables are exposed.

 - [animation](https://github.com/maykinmedia/microscope-sass/blob/master/lib/_animation.scss)
 - [browser](https://github.com/maykinmedia/microscope-sass/blob/master/lib/_browser.scss)